If you just got yourself a new hamster, good for you! To help ensure that you got everything, here’s a checklist of supplies you need for a hamster:

 13. Toilet and toilet litter

 Hamsters are easily litter-trained since they are normally clean mammals.
-They only use one or two sides in their homes as urine station.
+They only use one or two sides in their homes as urine stations.
 If you want to help them get cleaner and to avoid frequent cleaning, provide them a toilet space with toilet litter.

 There are available litter boxes in the market specifically made for hamsters but you can also use cardboard boxes, glass bowls, ceramics or plain plastic containers.